lorenzo-arcioni/BioSwiftAnalytics/README.md

 ### 6. OrthoFinder result plots: A Jupyter Notebook for generating meaningful graphs and plots about your OrthoFinder data

+OrthoFinder provides various information and results that are valuable for the analysis of orthologous gene families across different genomes.
+With this notebook you can generate meaningful insight based on OrthoFinder results data.

+In particular, you can:

+1. **Orthologous Gene Groups Venn diagram:** OrthoFinder identifies orthologous gene groups, which are sets of genes that share a common evolutionary ancestry and perform similar functions in different species.
+These groups are referred to as "ortholog clusters.
+The notebook can generate a Venn diagram that collect all Orthogroups.

+2. **Phylogenetic Trees:** For each ortholog cluster, OrthoFinder generates phylogenetic trees that depict the evolutionary relationships among orthologous genes in different species.
+This notebook provide a graphical representation of tree-based evolutionary relationships.

+3. **Orthologue multiplicity:** It quantifies how many orthologous genes from different species are grouped together due to their shared evolutionary ancestry and similar functions.
+With this notebook you can plot these informations in a graphical way through a multi-label barplot.

+4. **Descriptive Statistics:** OrthoFinder offers descriptive statistics, such as the total number of ortholog clusters, the number of clusters with one gene from each species, and other useful metrics.
+This notebook can create a summary table with all these statistics.

 ## Uploading Files from Your Local Filesystem